puppeteer/puppeteer/docs/api.md

 - `expression` <[string]> Expression to [evaluate](https://developer.mozilla.org/en-US/docs/Web/API/Document/evaluate).
 - returns: <[Promise]<?[ElementHandle]>> Promise which resolves to ElementHandle pointing to the frame element.

-The method evluates the XPath expression relative to the elementHandle.
+The method evaluates the XPath expression relative to the elementHandle.
 If there's no such element, the method will resolve to `null`.

 #### elementHandle.asElement()
 - returns: <[elementhandle]>